PyExtr/HackRU78/README.md

 # Features

-AI-Powered Issue Summarizer: ConciseView's main feature is its AI-powered issue summarizer, which provides agents with a succinct overview of the customer's issue, streamlining the resolution process.
+AI-Powered Issue Summarizer: the main feature is its AI-powered issue summarizer, which provides agents with a succinct overview of the customer's issue, streamlining the resolution process.

 Interactive Interface: The application features an interactive and intuitive interface built with React and Material UI, enhancing the agent's user experience.